deepanrox/REAL-TIME-PHISHING-URL-DETECTION-USING-ENSEMBLE-LEARNING-/README.md

 - Machine learning community for algorithms and techniques
 - Open-source libraries used in this project

-## 📞 Contact

-For questions or suggestions, please open an issue on GitHub or contact the project maintainer.

----

 **Note**: This project is for educational and research purposes.
 Always verify URLs through multiple sources before making security decisions.